Spectrum Imaging

 • Align ZLP – Choose this option to perform a ZLP alignment before acquiring the spectrum image

-• This is not recommended as is often results in ghosting of the zero-loss image in the EFTEM SI
+• This is not recommended as it often results in ghosting of the zero-loss image in the EFTEM SI

 Acquisition Flow and Feedback